-Changes made to the "Farm" and "Server" will take effect immediately.
-The changes however are not saved permanently to the flash memory until the "Save" button is clicked.
+On main management console, click Save button will cause WebMux save its configuration.
+Changes made to the "Farm" and "Server" will take effect immediately without save.
+The changes however are not saved permanently to the solid state storage until the "Save" button is clicked.
 Unsaved farm/server settings will be lost during power outage or WebMuxTM reboot.